Climb the highest peak in the northeast

 Photos by Michael Domanic

-Your Discover Outdoors guide will meet you on the Upper West Side at the southeast corner of West 76th St and Broadway at 6:45 AM.
+Your Discover Outdoors guide will meet you at The North Face on West 73rd St and Broadway at 6:45 AM.
 We will depart promptly at 7:00 AM and arrive at the campground in the afternoon.
 Subways 1, 2, 3 to 72nd Street.

 Afternoon hike (approx 3-4 miles).